duytai/form-parser/README.md

 # Form-parser
-`form-reader` is a part of bigger project aiming to support Unofficial Facebook Graph.
+`form-reader` is a part of a bigger project aiming to support Unofficial Facebook Graph.
 It allows you to submit your custom data to every facebook form.

-## 1. Installation
+## Installation

 ```bash
 npm i form-reader
 ```

-## 2. Usage
+## Usage
 You can login facebook with your own account get a valid cookie for later use. __Notice__: won't work with 2-factor authen accounts.

 ```javascript